fabriziosalmi/proxmox-lxc-autoscale/README.md

 ### Tiers (optional)

 You can assign one or more LXC containers to different TIERS for specific thresholds assignments.
-You can define different TIERS.
-Each TIER to be recognized must prefixed with TIER_, like TIER_TEST.
-Just change options accordingly with your needs in the `/etc/lcx_autoscale/lcx_autoscale.conf` configuration file and restart the service by running `systemctl restart lxc_autoscale`:
+Each TIER to be recognized must be prefixed with `TIER_`, like `TIER_TEST`.
+Just change the TIER options accordingly with your needs in the `/etc/lcx_autoscale/lcx_autoscale.conf` configuration file and restart the service by running `systemctl restart lxc_autoscale`:

 ```
 DEFAULT: